jacobemcken/jacobemcken.github.io/_posts/2016-11-26-about-cutting-corners.md

 comments: true
 ---

-I takes time to understand a problem, because before you can understand it fully you need to also understand its context.
-As a code base grows, depending on how well the code i structured, the context in which you need to understand the problem can (and often will) grow as well.
+It takes time to understand a problem, because before you can fully understand it, you need to also understand its context.
+As a code base grows, depending on how well the code is structured, the context in which you need to understand the problem can (and often will) grow.

 When a problem or its context is misunderstood there is a tendency to oversimplify the problem.
 I'm all for finding a simple and elegant solution but not at the cost of correctness.
-Oversimplified solutions will not be able to handle all special cases, and special cases leads to crashes or data corruption... or both.
+Oversimplified solutions will not be able to handle all special cases, and special cases lead to crashes or data corruption... or both.
 This in turn leads to maintenance and clean up by the programmer which I would much rather have coding on this next big thing.